camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 	* Elastic infrastructure, dynamic adaption of capacity.
 	* Scalable infrastructure, adapts to accommodate growth.
 * **Fault-tolerance**:
-	* Continues operating properly in the presence of a failure.
-	* Built-in redundancy of components.
+	* Continues operating properly in the presence of a failure thanks to built-in redundancy of components.
 * **High availability**:
 	* High level of operational performance.
 	* Minimized downtime